dukechain2333/2023-Fall-PHP2560-Final-Project/README.md

 # 2023-Fall-PHP2560-Final-Project: Simulation on Pooled Testing

 This is the final project for 2023 Fall PHP 2560.

+**Participants:**
-It was conducted by William Qian and Dingxuan Zhang.
+- William Qian
+- Dingxuan Zhang

 ## Project Description
 Pooled testing is a technique used to increase the efficiency of testing for various infectious diseases, including COVID-19.
 It involves combining samples from multiple individuals into a single pool and testing the pool as a whole.
 This approach can significantly reduce the number of tests needed, particularly when the prevalence of the disease is low.

+Here's how pooled testing works:
+1. Sample Collection: Samples are collected from individuals using standard methods, such as nasal swabs or blood draws.
+2. Pooling: Equal volumes of individual samples are combined into a single pool.
+The number of samples included in a pool can vary depending on the test and the expected prevalence of the disease.
+3. Testing: The pooled sample is then tested using a standard diagnostic test.
+4. Interpretation: If the pooled sample tests positive, it indicates that one or more individuals in the pool are infected.
+This triggers individual testing of all members of the pool to identify the positive individuals.

 In this project, we will simulate the process of pooled testing and find the optimal pool size for different prevalence rates, and demonstrate the result through a Shiny app.
 Different plots, tables and user inputs will be available in the app.